-1.12 Share based payments
+Note 1.12.
+Share based payments

-The Company's ultimate parent company operates a number of group wide, equity settled, share based compensation plans.
-The Company's share of the value of Retail Division's employees' services received in exchange for equity instruments granted under these plans is recognised as an expense over the vesting period of the instruments.
+The Company's ultimate parent company operates a number of Group wide, equity settled, share based compensation plans.
+The Company receives recharges in respect of a number of share based compensation plans operated by the Company's ultimate parent company based on the fair value of the number of equity based instruments that are expected to vest in respect of services of the relevant employees included in note 8.
 This expense is determined by reference to the fair value of the number of equity instruments that are expected to vest.
 The fair value of equity instruments granted is based on market prices, if available, at the date of grant.
 In the absence of market prices, the fair value of the instruments at the date of grant is estimated using an appropriate valuation technique, such as a Black-Scholes option pricing model.
 The determination of fair values excludes the impact of any non-market vesting conditions, which are included in the assumptions used to estimate the number of options that are expected to vest.